 This is a full-time program taught in English.
 Applicants are expected to have a keen interest in cinema, literature, fine art, and other related fields.
 Applicants should demonstrate a capability of analytical reflection, a sense of image and composition, communication ability and independent thinking.

-Applications for studies in the 2018/2019 academic year must be submitted including all required documents and works by April 26, 2018.
 The admission procedure has two rounds – in the first round, a panel of experts selects the works presented; based on this assessment, selected applicants are invited to the second round in the form of a Skype interview aimed at verifying the applicant’s talent and knowledge more in-depth.

 Skype admission interviews will take place approximately in the beginning of May.
 Applicants selected for the second round will be informed about the details regarding the interview in a timely manner.